 Where the physiotherapist uses exercise to carry out his treatment, the occupational therapist uses activity.
-This activity is very often creative in nature, but it also may take the form of manual arts and games, or the retraining in central courtyard where, during good weather, patients will carry on outdoor activities.
+This activity is very often creative in nature, but it also may take the form of manual arts and games, or the retraining in those activities which are a normal part of daily living, such as dressing, washing and cooking.